dortania/OpenCore-Install-Guide/clover-conversion/README.md

 * `Misc -> Security -> AllowNvramReset -> True`

 And on your initial boot of OpenCore, select `ClearNvram` boot option.
 This will wipe everything and reboot the system when finished.

+## Optional: Avoiding SMBIOS injection into other OSes

+By default OpenCore will inject SMBIOS data into all OSes, the reason for this is 2 parts:

+* This allows for proper multiboot support like with [BootCamp](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootcamp.html)
+* Avoids edge cases where info is injected several times, commonly seen with Clover

+However, there are quirks in OpenCore that allow for SMBIOS injection to be macOS limited by patching where macOS reads SMBIOS info from.
+These quirks can break in the future and so we only recommend this option in the event of certain software breaking in other OSes.
+For best stability, please disable avoid

+To enable macOS-only SMBIOS injection:

+* Kernel -> Quirks -> CustomSMBIOSGuid -> True
+* Platforminfo -> CustomSMBIOSMode -> Custom